 There are a number of data types for school districts to access.
-Of course, student assessment data is important, but performance-driven school districts also draw upon other types of information such as instructional practice data and goal implementation data to help in the continual improvement cycle.
-One of the most important is the implementation of system-wide “interim assessments” aligned to standards that measure student learning at specific periods of the year so that instructional needs can be adjusted accordingly.
+Of course, student assessment data is important, but performance-driven school districts also draw upon other whole child data to help in the continual improvement cycle.
 By using a system with a mix of data, districts are able to apply the information for instructional, curricular, resource allocation and planning decisions.

 - Building School Capacity for Data-Driven Decision Making

 The four key strategies that performance-driven districts employ to build system-wide capacity are: (1) Investing in job-embedded professional development around assessment and data (2) Providing support for staff in how to use data and modeling data use during discussions (3) Providing systematic time for teacher collaborations, and (4) Connecting educators “across schools” to share data and improvement strategies.